daos-stack/daos/README.md

 * [Admin guide](https://daos-stack.github.io/admin/hardware/) to install, manage
   and monitor a DAOS system.
 * [User guide](https://daos-stack.github.io/user/container/) documenting the
-  DAOS native API as well as the integration with HDF5, Spark and POSIX.
+  DAOS native API, as well as the integration with HDF5, Spark, and POSIX.
 * [Developer documentation](https://daos-stack.github.io/dev/development/)
   to learn more about DAOS internals and contribute to the development effort.